netlify/templates/src/site/contribute.md

 You want to contribute a template?
 We love you.
 Here's how to do it:

-### 1. Add your project template to Github
+### 1. Add your project template to GitHub

-All of the templates on this site have a home on Github.
+All of the templates on this site have a home on GitHub.
 You will need the URL of your template's repository in order to add it here.

 ### 2. Make sure that your project builds